 The Macau airport had generally handled daily in August “eight” passenger flight movements, up by 30 percent when compared to July.

-Flight destinations during August included: the mainland Chinese cities of Xiamen, Shanghai, Hangzhou, Nanning, Beijing, Tianjin, Chengzhou and Chengdu, via services all operated by the city’s legacy carrier Air Macau.
-Of those places, Tianjin, Chengzhou and Chengdu were new to the roster, compared to July, according to CAM’s information.
+Flight destinations during August included: the mainland Chinese cities of Xiamen, Shanghai, Hangzhou, Nanning, Beijing, Tianjin, Changzhou and Chengdu, via services all operated by the city’s legacy carrier Air Macau.
+Of those places, Tianjin, Changzhou and Chengdu were new to the roster, compared to July, according to CAM’s information.

 The other destinations served during August were: Taipei in Taiwan, via services run respectively by Air Macau, EVA Air and Starlux Airlines; Tokyo and Osaka in Japan, via Air Macau; Incheon in South Korea, via respectively, Air Macau, T’way Air and Jin Air; Phnom Penh in Cambodia, via Cambodia Angkor Air; Manila in the Philippines via Air Macau; and Hanoi, Vietnam, via Air Macau.